rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Mac OS
 - iOS
 - Android
-- embedded platforms (with an operating system)
+- Embedded platforms (with an operating system)
-- embedded platforms (bare metal)
+- Embedded platforms (bare metal)
-- other
+- Other (open response)

 ### Which version(s) of Rust do you use?